mbitsnbites/leanfloat/LeanFloat-Specification.md

 ## 3. Denormal numbers

 A denormal number is one where the biased exponent is zero (all exponent field bits are zero), and the significand field is non-zero (i.e. at least one bit is set).

-Whenever a denormal number is used as an input to a floating-point operation, it is treated as the value zero.
+Whenever a denormal number is used as an input to a floating-point operation, it shall be treated as the value zero.
 The sign bit is preserved, so that a denormal value can be interpreted as either +0 or -0.

-Whenever a floating-point operation produces a result that would be a denormal value, it shall instead produce the value zero.
+Whenever a floating-point operation produces a result that would be a denormal value according to **[IEEE754]**, it shall instead produce the value zero.
 The sign bit is preserved, so that the return value can be either +0 or -0.

 ## 4. Rounding

 All floating-point operations use the same rounding mode: Round to nearest, ties to even.

 ## 5. Exceptions